 Mr. Herron currently serves on the board of directors for Duke Energy.
-He also served on the board of directors for the Institute of Nuclear Power Operations and on the Nuclear Strategic Issues Advisory Committee of the Nuclear Energy Institute.
-In the aftermath of Japan's 2011 earthquake, he was named to the WANO Post-Fukushima Commission and the U.S. nuclear industry's Fukushima response steering committee.
+He also served on the Board of Directors for the Institute of Nuclear Power Operations and on the Nuclear Strategic Issues Advisory Committee of the Nuclear Energy Institute.
+In the aftermath of Japan's 2011 earthquake, he was named to the WANO Post-Fukushima Commission and the US nuclear industry's Fukushima response steering committee.

-2017 Board/Committee Membership:2017 AttendanceBoard (since November 2013)8 of 8100%Generation Oversight Committee\ (since February 2016)4 of 4100%Darlington Refurbishment Committee (since May 2015)4 of 4100%
+Board (since November 2013) Generation Oversight Committee\ (since February 2016) Darlington Refurbishment Committee (since May 2015)